Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-Nazi Germany maintained concentration camps ("Konzentrationslager") throughout the territories it controlled before and during the Second World War.
+Nazi Germany maintained concentration camps ("Konzentrationslager") throughout the territories it controlled before and during World War II.

 The first Nazi camps were erected in Germany in March 1933 to hold and torture political opponents and union organizers.
-The role of the camps were expanded to to holding so-called "racially undesirable elements" of German society, such as Jews, criminals, homosexuals, and Romani.
+The role of the camps were expanded to holding so-called "racially undesirable elements" of German society, such as Jews, criminals, homosexuals and Roma.
 The term "concentration camp" is often used to refer to extermination camps, which were established for the industrial-scale mass murder of Jews in gas chambers.
 The number of people in Nazi concentration camps peaked at 715,000 in January 1945.
-Here you can find an automatic compilation of all DW content referring to concentration camps.
+This is a collection of DW's content on the concentration camps.

 A German court has sentenced a 101-year-old former Nazi concentration camp guard to five years in prison.
 The pensioner is the oldest person so far to be charged with being complicit with the war crimes of the Holocaust.